Reno Criminal Justice Programs

 Associate of Arts (AA) in Criminal Justice

-Students in this associate's program can specialize in community policing and problem solving, criminal justice or pre-law.
+Students in this associate's program can specialize their studies through courses covering policing and corrections or law.
 The first two core courses provide an overview of the criminal justice field.
 Additional topics include corrections, police in America and criminal procedures.
 General education courses are required as well.

 Associate of Applied Science (AAS) in Criminal Justice

-This program offers concentrations in law enforcement, juvenile justice, investigations or corrections/probation.
+This program offers a concentration in law enforcement.
 Compared to the AA program, fewer general education courses are required; students can take more electives.
 Courses in probation, evidence collection and criminology are available.

 Western Nevada College

-Similar to the programs at Truckee Meadows, the AAS option is appropriate for students seeking careers directly after graduation.
+The AAS option is appropriate for students seeking careers directly after graduation or transfer to a Nevada university.

 Associate of Applied Science in Criminal Justice